Utah County Divorce Attorney

 - Age and health of each spouse

-Call (801) 335-6261 if you are filing for divorce in Utah County, Salt Lake County, or anywhere in the surrounding areas.
+Call (801) 335-6261 or contact online if you are filing for divorce in Utah County, Salt Lake County, or anywhere in the surrounding areas.
 Your initial consultation is free.

 When getting divorced, you can pursue an uncontested or contested divorce.
-In an uncontested divorce, both parties come to an agreement about all issues, including asset and property division, support payments, and custody.
+In an uncontested divorce, both parties come to an agreement about all issues, including:

 Alternatively, in a contested divorce, both parties disagree on either one or more aspects of the divorce.
 If two parties cannot reach an agreement, the court will determine how to resolve these issues on their behalf or ask for the couple to try a form of alternative dispute resolution.